9 Best Dog Foods for Dry Skin & Coat Health in 2023 – Reviews & Guide

 Folks who have switched their dogs to this food report marked improvement in terms of less scratching and more solid stool.

-However, other buyers have reported an opposite reaction.
+However, other buyers have reported the opposite reaction.
 Some dogs are allergic to this food, which can cause runny eliminations and even scratchier skin.

 6. Blue Buffalo Formula Dry Dog Food

-The primary ingredient here is the protein, though it is supported by a variety of grains, veggies, and fruits.
+The primary ingredient here is protein, though it is supported by a variety of grains, veggies, and fruits.
 This is a great food for adult dogs because it is packed with carbs to help your dog maintain a high level of energy.
-The omega 3 and 6 fatty acids promote healthy skin and a wonderfully shiny coat of fur.
+The omega-3 and 6 fatty acids promote healthy skin and a wonderfully shiny coat of fur.

 This is also a great food for your dog to grow with.
 Made with a whole list of antioxidants, vitamins, and minerals, this recipe will boost the canine immune system, making for a healthy and happy pup.
 There are no by-products in this food and no fillers such as wheat, corn, or soy.

-Several buyers frustrated with past dietary attempts have found that switching to Blue Buffalo has been wonderful for their pet.
-In most cases, dogs with sensitive skin have stopped itching soon after eating this food.
+Several buyers frustrated with past dietary attempts have found that switching to Blue Buffalo has been wonderful for their pets.
+In most cases, dogs with sensitive skin stopped itching soon after eating this food.

 Other buyers have had the opposite rare experience, where their dog becomes ill with this food.
 There have also been reports that bugs have been found in bags of Blue Buffalo.